Felix50-dev/Felix50-dev/README.md

 <h1 align="center">Hi 👋, I'm Felix Musau</h1>
-<h3 align="center">A software engineer currently in his final year.
-I love android development and it is what am currently focusing on.
-Am also a student of the ALX program cohort 5</h3>
+<h3 align="center">A CS and math major.
+Currently in my final year.
+I love android development and it is what am focusing on at the moment.</h3>

+- 🔭 I’m currently working on **an android music player**

 - 🌱 I’m currently learning **material design for building beautiful user interfaces**

-- 👯 I’m looking to collaborate on **an android music player**
+- 👯 I’m looking to collaborate on **open source android projects**

-- 🤝 I’m looking for help with **android architecture**

 - 💬 Ask me about **java, OOP**

 - 📫 How to reach me **mwatufelix1@gmail.com**

+- ⚡ Fun fact **The sun is more than a billion kilometers away from us,and actually really big, like 109 times wider than earth.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">